 Returning to campus, Professor Keenan remained mindful of the present and hopeful for the future.
 “Thinking about what's next is important,” he said.
 “But we can't forget to be present along the way.”

-He is confident that the college, his department and his students will benefit from his experiences at UCLA, LACMA and abroad, but Professor Keenan believes that the future of the arts at Colby-Sawyer depends on the college's plan to build a new art building.
+He is confident that the college, his department and his students will benefit from his experiences at UCLA, LACMA and abroad — he also credits the college's new art building with enhancing the arts at Colby-Sawyer.

 “Art brings everyone together, and the building is an important investment in the life and vitality of the campus,” said Professor Keenan.
 “People need to see the high quality of teaching and learning that is going on at Colby-Sawyer to understand we have something very special happening here.
 We have been fortunate to have generous donors who agree with this need.”

-Scheduled to open in fall of 2017, the new building is the college's top academic priority.
-With a spacious and modern design, the new building promises to enrich the cultural and artistic experiences of students, alumni, faculty, staff and the larger community.
-The 16,000 square-foot space offers studios, a state-of-the-art black box theater, and a fine art gallery with views of Mount Kearsarge, as well as faculty offices and outdoor art areas.
+Opened in fall 2017, the Center for Art + Design, with its spacious and modern design, has enriched the cultural and artistic experiences of students, alumni, faculty, staff and the larger community.
+The 15,000 square-foot space offers studios, a state-of-the-art black box theater, and a fine art gallery with views of Mount Kearsarge, as well as faculty offices and outdoor art areas.

 With his sabbatical behind him, Professor Keenan has reignited the fire of his commitment to the college and is ready to help sculpt its future.
 “I have dedicated my career to Colby-Sawyer College and am committed to its success,” said Professor Keenan.
 “I feel reenergized and rejuvenated for my return to the classroom and the college community.”